 States are commonly considered responsible for protecting their citizens from harm and safeguarding their livelihoods.
 Yet this is no easy task for Malawi; a donor-dependent and disaster prone country with limited state capacity.
 When disaster strikes, the Malawi state thus engages in complex collaborations with donors, non-governmental organizations, global humanitarian aid institutions, volunteers and (affected) citizens to carry out relief interventions.
-By exploring these collaborations with a focus on the everyday practices of civil servants working in the Department of Disaster Management Affairs, I aim to answer the following research question: how do the everyday practices of governing in disaster relief interventions shape and construct the legitimacy of the Malawi state?
+I explore these collaborations with a focus on the everyday practices of civil servants working in the Department of Disaster Management Affairs and the instantiation of the state at district level.

 Research Master’s (MA) in African Studies, African Studies Centre, Leiden University (2013 – 2016).
 Judicium: cum laude.
 Fieldwork in Malawi.

 Master of Science (MSc) in International Development Studies, University of Amsterdam (2013 – 2015).
 Judicium: cum laude.
 Fieldwork in Burundi.

 Bachelor’s degree in Cultural Anthropology and Development Sociology, University of Amsterdam (2009 – 2012).
 Judicium: cum laude.